Tutorial: hledger basics

 hledger basic transaction, showing names of parts

-And here's a more complicated hledger transaction:
+And here's a more complicated journal entry:

 hledger complicated transaction with names of parts